neondatabase/neon/docs/rfcs/036-physical-replication.md

 and https://github.com/neondatabase/neon/pull/8484 to try to claw back the cases that started to cause trouble as fixing it.
-As of this writing, there are still cases where a replica might not immediately start up, causing the control plane operation to fail.
+As of this writing, there are still cases where a replica might not immediately start up, causing the control plane operation to fail, the remaining issues are tracked in https://github.com/neondatabase/neon/issues/6211.

 One long-term fix for this is to switch to using so-called CSN snapshots in read replica.
 That would make it unnecessary to have the